Infrastructure project

 Entries SHOULD NOT be changed or removed from the data except to correct a mistake, or for the purposes of redacting personal or otherwise sensitive information.

-field should be used to indicate when an entity is no longer applicable.
+The end-date field SHOULD be used to indicate when an entity is no longer applicable.

 Data file formats